A Beginner's Guide to Customer Surveys

 What follows is an article discussing four case studies of how you surveys have helped other businesses grow.

 These four case studies are from Bloomtools clients who've had amazing success with surveys.

 Case Study 1 - Surveys to introduce a new idea / gain insight into consumer thoughts

 A retail business wanted to know if their customers would be interested in buying their products online.
 Moving the business towards e commerce was going to be a significant investment and they wanted to know whether the investment would be worth it.
 They needed to ask their current customers if they would buy online and they did this using a survey.
 There was one excellent reason for choosing an online survey in this instance: to find out their customer's willingness to participate in online activities.
 If they were timid about doing an online survey, there's a good chance that they wouldn't feel comfortable with online shopping.

 The client put together their list of contacts and email addresses that they had acquired using a free downloaded report on their website.
 They then built their survey, offered the chance to win free products if they participated in the survey, and then sent a link to the survey using their email marketing account to about 8,000 recipients.
 Within half an hour they had over two hundred survey results.
 By the next morning, they'd received over two thousand and ended up with at least 30% of the recipients responding to the survey!
 The information provided the client with much better data from which they could make a more informed decision about selling their product online.

 Case Study 2 - One Survey increased their businesses revenue tenfold

-An accountant had found out that it was eight times more expensive to attract a new client as it was to get an existing client to do more business with you.
-Armed with this new information, they decided to create an online survey that would enable them to learn more about what their clients wanted so they could offer it to them...and earn more.
+An accountant learnt that it was eight times more expensive to attract a new client than it was to retain an existing one.
+Armed with this new information, they decided to create an online survey that would enable them to learn more about what their clients wanted.

 Case Study 3 - 360 degree review of employees helped improve staff performances